Parisson/TimeSide/docs/source/k8s/GCP explanation EN.md

 '' add after **up** --server followed by the address of the kubernetes cluster give by `''kubectl cluster-info`'')

-Now convert the file “docker compose.yml” into files usable with kubectl, launch: `'' kompose --file 'name' convert` '' (will create all the files (services, deployment) in .yaml, no need to mention --file 'name 'if alone in the directory but this command can also make several
+Now convert the file “docker-compose.yml” into files usable with kubectl, launch: `'' kompose --file 'name' convert` '' (will create all the files (services, deployment) in .yaml, no need to mention --file 'name 'if alone in the directory but this command can also make several